gjn/mf-chsdi/chsdi/public/doc/source/services/sdiservices.rst

 A JSON content is sent back with the following content:

 - service: the name of the service.
-It can be postalcodes, cantons, cities or swissnames
+It can be postalcodes, cantons, cities, swissnames, districts, address or parcel
-- label: html content presented in the Swissearch widget
+- label: html content
-- rank: rank of the result, form 1 to 4.
-1 for postalcodes, 2 for cantons, 3 for cities and 4 for swissnames
 - bbox: array with bottom right and top lef coordinate, for example: [509317.96875, 160040.0, 516755.0, 171050.0]
 - id: id of the feature in the database
-- objectorig: optional: origin of the data in swissnames dataset.
-See http://www.swisstopo.admin.ch/internet/swisstopo/en/home/products/landscape/toponymy.html
+- bfsnr: optional: the city, district or canton number provided by the BFS (also for parcel)

 BodSearch: search (deprecated)
 ------------------------------